HorizenOfficial/zen/doc/developer-notes.md

 }
 ```

-Zencash-specific code
+Sicash-specific code
 ====================

-This new version of Zencash is no longer based on ZClassic but on ZCash.
+This new version of Sicash is no longer based on ZClassic but on ZCash.

-### zen folder and namespace
+### sic folder and namespace

-All Zencash-specific files should reside under a zen subfolder and Zencash-specific C++ classes must be declared within a zen namespace.
+All Sicash-specific files should reside under a sic subfolder and Sicash-specific C++ classes must be declared within a sic namespace.

 Doxygen comments